John Blundell (economist)

-John Blundell (9 October 1952 – 22 July 2014) was a British economist who served as Director General and the Ralph Harris Fellow at the Institute of Economic Affairs.
-Blundell had been involved in the creation and development of numerous free-market think tanks.
+John Blundell (9 October 1952 – 22 July 2014) was a British economist who served as director general and the Ralph Harris Fellow at the Institute of Economic Affairs.
+Blundell was involved in the creation and development of numerous free-market think tanks.

 Early life

 Born in Congleton, Cheshire, on 9 October 1952, he was educated at The King's School, Macclesfield, and at the London School of Economics.

 Career

 He headed the Press, Research and Parliamentary Liaison Office at the Federation of Small Businesses from 1977 to 1982, and was a Lambeth London Borough Councillor from 1978 to 1982.
-From 1982 to 1993 he was resident in the United States, where he was President of the Institute for Humane Studies (1988–1991), President of the Atlas Economic Research Foundation (1987–1991), President of the Board of the Congressional Schools of Virginia (1988–1992) and President of the Charles G. Koch and Claude R. Lambe Charitable Foundations (1991–1992).
+From 1982 to 1993, he lived in the United States, where he was president of the Institute for Humane Studies (1988–1991), president of the Atlas Economic Research Foundation (1987–1991), president of the board of the Congressional Schools of Virginia (1988–1992) and president of the Charles G. Koch and Claude R. Lambe Charitable Foundations (1991–1992).

-Blundell became Director General of the Institute of Economic Affairs on 1 January 1993.
+Blundell became director general of the Institute of Economic Affairs on 1 January 1993.

-In addition he served as Co-founder and Chairman of the Institute for Children in Boston, Massachusetts (1993–1997); Founder and Director of the Institute for Justice in Washington D.C.
-(1991–1993); International Trustee of The Fraser Institute in Vancouver, British Columbia (1988–1993); and Founder Trustee of the Buckeye Institute in Ohio.
+Blundell served as co-founder and chairman of the Institute for Children in Boston, Massachusetts (1993–1997); founder and director of the Institute for Justice in Washington D.C.
+(1991–1993); international trustee of The Fraser Institute in Vancouver, British Columbia (1988–1993); and founder trustee of the Buckeye Institute in Ohio.

-Blundell was a Director of Fairbridge and of the International Policy Network, and Chairman of the Institute Development and Relations Committee on the board of Atlas Economic Research Foundation.
+Blundell was a director of Fairbridge and of the International Policy Network, and chairman of the Institute Development and Relations Committee on the board of Atlas Economic Research Foundation.
 He was also a board member of the Institute for Humane Studies at George Mason University in Fairfax, Virginia; of the Institute of Economic Studies in Paris, France; and, until 2012, of the Mont Pelerin Society.